btuhany/experimental_unity_mvc/README.md

 This repository is my attempt to bring MVC/MVVM architecture patterns into Unity.
 It mainly uses Zenject for dependency injection.

+My main goal was to integrate only the view layer with Unity and keep the controller and model parts in Mono/C# layers.
 There are several experimental (for me) ideas inside.
 I used both a command/event bus system and UniRx for reactive programming to connect the Model and View layers.
 Most communication between controllers, views, and models is done through an event bus or a command manager.
 However, some parts of the code are now hard to follow.
 Using a shared Context class which exist in the project could be a better way to manage communication.

+The structure is built on top of Zenject.
+I use ISceneLifeCycleManaged interfaces to connect classes and listen to Unity callbacks.
+In this system, non-MonoBehaviour class instances are managed inside the scene through a SceneLifeCycleManager.
+Of course, you can also use MonoBehaviours to create model and controllers if you prefer.

 One experimental idea I now regret is making each MVC entity’s installer a ScriptableObject.
+For the objects I call "MVC entities", I’m using ScriptableObject-based installers to load them in zenject step.
+However, it’s also totally possible to load everything from a single installer.
 I thought it would help avoid Git conflicts in team projects, but trying to solve a problem that didn’t really exist just made the system more complicated.

+Also, each scene needs a SceneLifeCycleManager (for keeping the instances alive).
+I created a small tool to validate that.
-I also created a small tool for memory tracking on the Mono/C# side.
+I also created a small tool for memory tracking on the Mono/C# side, to inspect which objects are still alive in the scene and app layer.

-Right now, the project includes a simple counter that starts on scene load and an unfinished snake game.
-I plan to finish the snake game later, but the MVC framework is mostly complete and ready to use.
+For demonstration, I made a simple time counter and snake game to test the MVC flow, I kept these in the same project to test scene transitions.

 ## Memory Tracking Tools